Bijesse/curriculum2016/year2/units/1-review/project1/README.md

 ##[Google Slides](https://docs.google.com/presentation/d/1esamRfyAFhl2quGDxt3-NRvHLHwhFad9g-sYucYJlFg/edit?usp=sharing)

 ##Project Extensions
 There are pleanty of challenges for this project that students completing early should not be an issue.
-It is likely now group will complete all the tasks.
+It is likely no group will complete all the tasks.